 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.

 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

-Our Designated Safeguarding lead is Miss Holden with the deputy DSL being Mrs. Halstead
+Our Designated Safeguarding lead is Mrs Welch with the deputy DSL being Mrs. Halstead

 ICT including the internet, email, laptops, digital cameras etc has become an important part of learning in our school.
 We expect all children to be safe and responsible when using any ICT.
 Please discuss these eSafety rules with your child:

 * I will only use ICT in school for school purposes.

 * I will only use my class email address.

 * I will make sure that all ICT contacts with other children and adults are responsible.